 "The righteous shall shine forth as the Halo in the kingdom of their Father."
 (Matt.
 13:43)

 Halos are not restricted to Christianity; other religions such as Buddhism, Hinduism and Jainism use halos in iconography.

-The Japanese Buddhist statue on the left is shown with a kouhai or gokou (halo), holding a trident weapon to protect babies & young children.
+The Buddhist statue on the left, seen in Tokyo, Japan, is shown with a kouhai or gokou (halo), holding a trident weapon to protect babies & young children.

 It's easy to understand how ancient man would look at the sun as the most powerful god.
 Today, we are more enlightened and know that the sun is just an enormous ball of gas.
 We also now know that it's not unique – there are countless other stars visible to the naked eye, some of which are much brighter than our sun.